aljorge2/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.asu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Master's student studying Computational Life Sciences at Arizona State University.
+bio: I am recently graduated Master's student from Arizona State University studying Computational Life Sciences.
 I research sex differential gene expression in viral-mediated Hepatocellular Carcinoma.
 I also am helping develop a CURE at ASU Online and analyzing the engagement of students in the course.
 # Interests to show in About widget
 interests:
   - Computational Biology